Knowledge Base

 How Google Picks up the Title Tags

-Why are Title Tag Important?
+Why are Title Tags Important for SEO?

 1. Title tags help search engines determine what a page is about, aiding in the crawling and indexing.